LukeGrahamLandry/franca/devlog.md

 mistakes
   - one place i was using zoidberg index instead of value.
   - typoed a variable in knightMove and lost one
+  - moved queen like rook twice instead of rook then bishop

 ## (Oct 9) chess